Grinnell System: Strategy

 Unlike Westhead's system, in which any open player takes a shot, the Grinnell System has a designated shooter on the court.
 The system employs a constant full-court press on defense.
 While opponents get easy baskets when they beat the press, the team receives the ball back sooner to attempt a three-pointer.
 The goal is to get significantly more shots than the opponent by forcing more turnovers and getting more offensive rebounds.
 When a player misses, Arseneault believed that rebounding the ball and giving the player the same shot within ten seconds usually resulted in a basket.
 The overall goal of the system is to take 100 shots, make half the shots 3-point attempts, force 32 turnovers, rebound one-third of the team's own misses, and outshoot the opponents by 30 attempts.

 To keep his players fresh and get more individuals involved, Arseneault added to Westhead's system by substituting players in three waves of five players, similar to an ice hockey shift.
-A 15-man roster is divided three groups of five and new shifts are substituted every 45 to 90 seconds.
+A 15-man roster is divided into three groups of five and new shifts are substituted every 45 to 90 seconds.
 Each shift plays at full speed and then rests while the next group does the same.
 Players rarely play more than 20 minutes a game.

 Arseneault and the Grinnell program have been criticized for using the system to run up the score and set records, especially against overmatched opponents.